5ifar/Svviggy/Case Study Analysis using SQL Queries/Case Study Solutions.md

 ---

-### 9. Calculate Month-over-Month revenue growth of a specific restaurant.
+### 8B.
+Calculate Month-over-Month revenue growth of a specific restaurant.

 **Steps:**
 - Follow the same steps as above Q.8, additionally add the filter for `r_id` field value of the restaurant required in the WHERE clause of `Monthly Revenue Subquery`.

+---

+### 9. Month over month revenue growth of each restaurant collated.

+**Steps:**
+- Beyond my current competency, to be attempted soon.

 ---